Coat of arms of the Dominican Republic: Official description

 The constitution of the Dominican Republic describes the coat of arms as follows:

 The National Arms have the same colors as the National Flag arranged in the same manner.
-It has in the center a Bible open at the Gospel of Saint John, Chapter 8, Verse 32, and above it a cross, issuing from a trophy of two spears and four national flags without arms, to both sides; there is a laurel branch on the left side and one of palm on the right.
-It is surmounted by an ultramarine ribbon, in which is written the motto "Dios, Patria y Libertad".
+It has in the center a Bible open at the Gospel of Saint John, Chapter 8, Verse 32, and above it a cross, issuing from a trophy of three spears and four national flags without arms, to both sides; there is a laurel branch on the left side and one of palm on the right.
+It is surmounted by an ultramarine ribbon, in which is written the motto "Dios, Patria, Libertad".
 In its base another, vermilion ribbon with its ends turned up with the words "República Dominicana".
 The shape of the shield is rectangular, with its upper corners protruding and lower rectangular, the center of its base ends with a point, and positioned in such a way, that drawing a horizontal line joining two vertical lines of the rectangle from where the lower angles begin results in a perfect square.